-It took a few years of stopping and starting on various projects (such as an eight-book series where the stories to be interwoven in with those of the characters from a completely separate nine-book series, all of them from the same fictional Texas town) and a visit with her aunt to clarify a better path.
-So she filed away everything she’d started in a “save for later” directory on her computer.
-Then she followed the advice from a how-to article and took an event in her own life and asked, “What if…?”
+It took a few years of stopping and starting on various projects (such as The Cousins of Kilcavan, an eight-book series where the stories are interwoven with those of the characters from another nine-book series, Clan Kitteridge, all taking place in the same fictional Texas town she created) and a visit with her aunt to clarify a better path.
+So she filed away everything she’d started in a “save for later” directory and followed the advice from a how-to article.
+She took an event in her own life and asked, “What if…?”

-Nikki currently lives in Texas with her cat Molly, a Bullitt Mustang named Finnegan, and a close circle of writer friends who keep her inspired.
+Nikki currently lives in Texas with a 2009 Bullitt Mustang named Finnegan and a close circle of writer friends who keep her inspired.